deeplearning4j/deeplearning4j/word2vec.md

         INDArray wordVector = vec.getWordVectorMatrix("myword");
         double[] wordVector = vec.getWordVector("myword");

-If the word isn't in the vocabulary, Word2vec returns zeros -- nothing more.
+If the word isn't in the vocabulary, Word2vec returns zeros.

 ### <a name="grams">N-grams & Skip-grams</a>

 Words are read into the vector one at a time, *and scanned back and forth within a certain range*, much like n-grams.
 (An n-gram is a contiguous sequence of n items from a given linguistic sequence; it is the nth version of unigram, bigram, trigram, four-gram or five-gram.)

-The skip-gram representation popularized by Mikolov and used in the DL4J implementation has proven to be more accurate than other models due to the more generalizable contexts generated.
+The skip-gram representation popularized by Mikolov and used in the DL4J implementation has proven to be more accurate than other models, such as continuous bag of words, due to the more generalizable contexts generated.

 This n-gram is then fed into a neural network to learn the significance of a given word vector; i.e. significance is defined as its usefulness as an indicator of certain larger meanings, or labels.

-Word2vec uses different kinds of "windows" to take in words: continuous n-grams and skip-grams.

-Consider the following sentence:

-    How’s the weather up there?

-This can be broken down into a series of continuous trigrams.

-    {“How’s”, “the”, “weather”}
-    {“the”, “weather”, “up”}
-    {“weather”, “up”, “there”}

-It can also be converted into a series of skip-grams.

-    {“How’s”, “the”, “up”}
-    {“the”, “weather”, “there”}
-    {“How’s”, “weather”, “up”}
-    {“How’s”, “weather”, “there”}
-    ...

-A skip-gram, as you can see, is a form of discontinous n-gram.

-In the literature, you will often see references to a "context window."
-In the example above, the context window is 3.
-Many windows use a context window of 5.

 ### <a name="dataset">The Dataset</a>